ecupaio/jekyll-template/README.md

 ### Images

-Add images to the `img` directory and grunt will output the overwrite images to the same directory.
+Add images to the `img` directory and grunt will minify the images and overwrite them to the same directory.

 ### Layouts